Talking about Suicide with Children

 Suicide of Celebrities Promoting Suicide?

 The news regarding the suicidal deaths of Robin Williams, Kate Spade and, shortly after, Anthony Bourdain, shocked many.
 Suicide is not often reported on the news, unlike homicide.
 There is a phenomenon called, contagion suicide or suicide copycat, where studies found that “exposure to suicide or suicidal behaviors within one’s family, one’s peer group, or through media reports of suicide and can result in an increase in suicide and suicidal behaviors” (U.S. Department of Health & Human Services).
 It is likely this may have occurred in the case of Anthony Bourdain who committed suicide shortly after Kate Spade.
-This phenomenon is also why we (behavioral health workers) always ask about suicide in the family or with friends to determine if there may be increased risk of suicide.
+This phenomenon is also why we (behavioral health workers) talk to children about suicide, particularly if there has been suicide in the family or with friends to determine if there may be increased risk of suicide.

 One of the risk factors of suicide is if a close family member or close friend had committed suicide recently.
 If this has happened, please seeking professional help to address and hopefully decrease that risk.
 Like any other disease, if you are aware of your risk, you can help do something about it.